Puma cuts profit forecast as strong dollar takes toll

 The sportswear industry sources most products from Asia in U.S. dollar contracts, but Puma makes a bigger portion of its profits than its rivals in markets where currencies have tumbled against the greenback like Brazil, Argentina and Russia.

-A distant third in the global sportswear market behind Nike and Germany's Adidas, Chief Executive Bjorn Gulden said Puma also had less power to impose price rises than its bigger competitors, particularly with wholesalers.
+A distant third in the global sportswear market behind Nike (NKE.N) and Germany's Adidas (ADSGn.DE), Chief Executive Bjorn Gulden said Puma also had less power to impose price rises than its bigger competitors, particularly with wholesalers.

 "The underlying business, we feel, is going in the right direction but we are not strong enough to counter the currency effect," Gulden told a conference call with journalists.